rsdoiel/mkpage/how-to/the-basics.md

     mkpage title-demo.tmpl
 ```

-There is two empty lines of output.
-The reason is we don't see something like
+This produces two empty lines of output.
+The reason we don't see something like

 ```
     If this title: <no value>